poperor/bikeshare/README.md

 ### Requirements
 node 8.x or higher

+### Tests
+Tests are written with jest and enzyme - some unit tests and some enzyme tests for testing the rendering.

 ### Config
 The api auto discovery url and the client-name header can if desired be configured in ~/config.js before the app is built.